 OSHA was formed under the Occupational Safety and Health (OSH) Act after President Richard Nixon signed it into law in 1970.
 The predominant purpose of OSHA was to propagate and administer health and safety guidelines and standards to protect employees while at work.

 To fulfill this purpose and to address the need to safeguard workers employed in various industries, as well as worker exposure to countless hazards in the workplace, OSHA segregated its regulatory standards into four broad categories.
-These are:

 - General Industry – covered under 29 Code of Federal Regulations (CFR) 1910);

 - Construction Industry – covered under 29 CFR 1926;